Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/scenarios/Ingestion.md

 Below are a couple of tips/best-practices that can help you to prepare for a data migration into a Cosmos DB container.

 ### Choosing a good partition key
-To be able to fully saturate the provisioned throughput of a container it is important to choose a partition key that ensures the ingested data is spread over all physical partitions.
+To be able to fully saturate the provisioned throughput of a container, it is important to choose a partition key that ensures the ingested data is spread over all physical partitions.
 A really bad choice for example would be a date/time based partition key.
 Imagine a daily batch job ingests telemetry events and a partition key of the form YYYYMMDD is used.
-In this case all documents being ingested daily would target a single logical partitions.
+In this case all documents being ingested daily would target a single logical partition.
 So independent of the total provisioned throughput at most 10,000 RU (current maximum throughput per physical/logical partition) could be used for the ingestion job.
 You can find some more info abut [partitioning in Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview) and (how to choose a good partition key)[https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey] in the documentation.

 ### Indexing policy
 The RU-charge when inserting or updating a document in Cosmos DB depends on the size of the document as well as the number of "tokens" that need to be indexed.
 A little simplified you can think of the number of tokens as the number of json properties that need to be indexed.
 So, to optimize throughput for the ingestion it would be beneficial to use a scoped indexing policy (not the default policy of indexing all properties, but only the properties that really need to be indexed).
 The two documents below contain more information about how to choose the right indexing policy.
 - [Indexing policies in Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy)
 - [Indexing in Azure Cosmos DB - Overview](https://docs.microsoft.com/en-us/azure/cosmos-db/index-overview)

-Sample01: How to create a new container with default indexing policy (index all properties) in Spark
+*Sample 01: How to create a new container with default indexing policy (index all properties) in Spark*
 ```
 %sql
 CREATE TABLE IF NOT EXISTS cosmosCatalog.SampleDatabase.ThroughputControl